Berkeley-CS61B/website-sp24/projects/proj2a/index.md

 - All lines of text, including the last line, should end in a new line character.
 - All whitespace and punctuation (commas, braces, colons) should follow the example above.

-These numbers represent the **relative popularity** of the words cat and dog in the given years.
+These numbers represent the **weighted popularity histories** of the words cat and dog in the given years.
 Due to rounding errors, your numbers may not be exactly the same as shown above.
 Your format should be exactly as shown above: specifically the word, followed by a colon, followed by a space, followed by a string representation of the appropriate `TimeSeries` where key-value pairs are given as a comma-separated list inside curly braces, with an equals